-There are many value-added services (VAS) that can be offered using USSD.
+Many value-added services (VAS) can be offered using USSD.
 Facebook over USSD is one of them.
-Why we need this over USSD?
+Why do we need this over USSD?
 The answer lies in the main feature of USSD.
 USSD sends entered strings or text from mobile devices to the home network or a USSD gateway and vice versa.
 It does not require an internet connection or a smartphone.
-This is mainly used in countries where people have a lesser number of smartphones and a mobile operator wants to open new channels for the revenue.
+This is mainly used in countries where people have fewer smartphones and a mobile operator wants to open new channels for revenue.

 The main issue with USSD is that it limits the number of characters over the GSM network.
-So for long text, VAS provider does many message transaction to get the string.
+So for long text, the VAS provider does many message transactions to get the string.

 The first thing for providing service, a VAS provider deploys a USSD application over a server.
-The server connects to the mobile network over the SS7 protocol to interact with the mobile user and connects to the internet for facebook access.
+The server connects to the mobile network over the SS7 protocol to interact with the mobile user and connects to the internet for Facebook access.
 A shortcode is assigned to the application.
-So that if a subscriber dials short code, USSD call reaches to the server and a session is started.
+So that if a subscriber dials a short code, a USSD call reaches the server, and a session is started.

 Application cheeks for the subscription.
-If a mobile user subscribed for service, the USSD application displays the menu to the handset, which asks for facebook user name and password.
+If a mobile user subscribed for a service, the USSD application displays the menu on the handset, which asks for a Facebook username and password.

 After getting a username and password, an application calls the authentication API of Facebook to get the token.